pixelcanopy/woocommerce-facebook-checkout-url/README.txt

 **Method 1 - Individual Product Edit:**
 1. On your site dashboard, go to Products → All Products
 2. Click "Edit" on any product
-3. Scroll to the "Custom Fields" section.
-You may have to enable this section in the Screen Options tab.
-4. Look for the "Facebook Content ID" field
+3. In the Product Data section, General tab, look for the "Facebook Content ID" field (also can see it in the Custom Fields section)
-5. Enter the Content ID from your Facebook Commerce Manager
+4. Enter the Content ID from your Facebook Commerce Manager
-6. Update the product
+5. Update the product

 **Method 2 - Quick Edit (Faster for Multiple Products):**
 1. On your site dashboard, go to Products → All Products